GatesDupont/gatesdupont.github.io/_posts/2020-03-23-vis-covid19-tests.md

 <center>
   <figure>
     <img src="{{ site.baseurl }}/images/covid_testing.jpg" style="width:800px;">
-    <figcaption>Fig. 1: Geo-facet plot showing the cumulative number of tests by state for COVID-19, scaled to number of tests for every 1000 residents.</figcaption>
+    <figcaption>Fig. 1: Geo-facet plot showing the cumulative number of tests by state for COVID-19, scaled to number of tests for every 1000 residents.
+Created on date of posting: March 23, 2020, not regularly updated. </figcaption>
   </figure>
 </center>

+Looks good!